Subscribe to our Mailing List

 Scott Aniol

-Scott Aniol, PhD, is Executive Vice President and Editor-in-Chief of G3 Ministries.
+Scott Aniol, PhD, is the President of G3 Ministries.
 In addition to his role with G3, Scott is Professor of Pastoral Theology at Grace Bible Theological Seminary in Conway, Arkansas.
 He lectures around the world in churches, conferences, colleges, and seminaries, and he has authored several books and dozens of articles.
 You can find more, including publications and speaking itinerary, at www.scottaniol.com.
 Scott and his wife, Becky, have four children: Caleb, Kate, Christopher, and Caroline.

 Scott Aniol